Optimizing Black-box Metrics with Iterative Example Weighting: Experiments

 \subsection{Ablation Studies}

 We close with two sets of experiments.
-First, we analyze how the performance of PI-EW while optimizing accuracy for the Adult experiment (Section~\ref{ssec:adult}) varies with the quality of the base model $\hat{\eta}^\tr$.
-We save an estimate of $\hat\eta^{\tr}$ after every 50 batches while training the logistic regression model, and use these estimates as inputs to PI-EW.
-As shown in Figure~\ref{fig:periodic} (Appendix~\ref{app:exp}), the test accuracies for PI-EW improves with the quality of $\hat{\eta}^\tr$ (as measured by the log loss on the hyper-train set).
+First, we analyze how the performance of PI-EW, while optimizing accuracy for the Adult experiment (Section~\ref{ssec:adult}), varies with the quality of the base model $\hat{\eta}^\tr$.
+We save an estimate of $\hat\eta^{\tr}$ after every 50 batches (batch size 32) while training the logistic regression model, and use these estimates as inputs to PI-EW.
+As shown in Figure~\ref{fig:periodicmain}, the test accuracies for PI-EW improves with the quality of $\hat{\eta}^\tr$ (as measured by the log loss on the hyper-train set).
 This is in accordance with Theorem~\ref{thm:iterative-plugin}.
+One can further improve the quality of the estimate $\eta^{\text{tr}}$ by using calibration techniques~\cite{guo2017calibration}, which will likely enhance the performance of PI-EW as well.

 Next, we show that PI-EW is robust to changes in the validation set size when trained on the Adience experiment in Section~\ref{ssec:adience} to optimize accuracy.
 We set aside 50\% of 6--8 age bucket data for testing, and sample varying sizes of validation data from the rest.
-As shown in Figure~\ref{fig:valsize} (Appendix~\ref{app:exp}), up until the validation set is as large as 17\% of the training set, we continue to outperform the fine-tuning baseline.
+As shown in Figure~\ref{fig:valsizemain}, PI-EW generally performs better than fine-tuning even for small validation sets, while both improve with larger ones.
+The only exception is 100-sized validation set (0.8\% of training data), where we see overfitting due to small validation size.